-Can your takeaway change how cities are shaped?
+Can your takeaway food delivery change how cities are shaped?

-Some people might remember when ‘food delivery’ meant tepid pizza brought to your home by a teenager trying to earn extra income, often using the family car.
-Since then the food delivery menu has expanded, and so has demand.
+Some people might remember when ‘takeaway food delivery’ meant tepid pizza brought to your home by a teenager trying to earn extra income, often using the family car.
+Since then the food delivery menu has expanded, and so has dinner on demand.

 Statistica estimates the Australian online food delivery revenue in 2019 at USD$1.68M (AUD$2.46M), with a year on year growth of 14% and 7.1M customers using food delivery services.